 Dating back to pre-historic times, man discovered that shelter is an essential part of living.
-The Caveman had caves, the American Indians had tee-pees and huts, Kings and Queens have had castles of stone, and the list goes on.
+The Caveman had caves, the American Indians had tee-pees and huts, Kings and Queens had castles of stone, and the list goes on.
 Well, those of us that are fortunate enough to own a home might one day need to know what type of cladding is protecting our house.

 Stone and brick cladding are easily identified.
 There are some of us, however, that have different types of cladding other than stone or brick.
 Here are some other types of cladding and their characteristics so you can tell what is on your house.